 Before you start searching there are a number of things you need to consider, such as where you want to live, if you want to live with others and what you can afford.
 Some of these might mean play a big role in deciding on accommodation and some might not, but it is important to think about what you want and need when looking for accommodation.

 Finances - Work out a budget

-- Work out a weekly/fortnightly budget: How much money do you have for rent? - Be realistic, do not look for rentals that you cannot afford and make sure you account for food and transport costs.
+- Work out a weekly/fortnightly budget: How much money do you have for rent? - Be realistic, do not look for rentals that you cannot afford and make sure you have enough money left over for food and transport costs.

 - Rent (on average) can be anywhere between $100-$200 per week for a room in a shared house, and upwards of $250 for a property, depending on the location and/or what is included in the cost of rent.